Management options for unsown paddocks

 ** Urea is 46% N

-The efficacy of a long fallow is dependent mainly on soil type.
+The efficacy of a long fallow is strongly dependent on soil type.
 Clay soils will hold onto stored soil moisture more readily during a long fallow, when compared with light, sandy soils.
+Current soil moisture must also be assessed for the usefulness of a long fallow.
+Paddocks being considered for long fallows may already have moderate to high levels of stored soil moisture due to a wet 2022 and running a long fallow in these instances may contribute to rising water tables and poor water use efficiency for the subsequent crop.

 Another option is to give up on a winter solution and start preparing the paddock for a summer crop.
 As the risk is too high for most producers in the CW for a summer grain crop, this article will look primarily at grazing sorghum.
 This isn’t to rule out summer grain crops as an option for you, however the different market factors and crop types make this option too big to look at here.

 High dry matter (DM) yields of between 2.8-10.8 tonne were observed at Canowindra (Table 3) and at the drier site at Parkes (Table 4), DM yields of 2.1 t/ha.
 Even in the dry situation at Parkes, 234kg of lamb liveweight gain potential was calculated per hectare.
-This could gross growers over $900/ha with current lamb prices (~$4/kg liveweight) and makes a summer grazing option financially attractive.
+This could provide growers up to $700/ha (gross) with current lamb prices (~$3/kg liveweight) and makes a summer grazing option financially attractive.

 Table 3: Cover crop feed quality results and potential lamb production results – Canowindra